AbrahamArellano/amq-ha-shared-store-demo/README.md

 Set the correct variables:
 - PRODUCT_HOME = location where the AMQ 7 broker will be installed
 - SRC_DIR = location of the AMQ 7 installer "amq-broker-7.1.0-bin.zip"
 - SHARED_FILESYSTEM = location of the shared file system used for master and slave.
+The characters must be escaped.

 #### slave_installer_script.sh
 Set the correct variables:
 - PRODUCT_HOME = location where the AMQ 7 broker will be installed
 - SRC_DIR = location of the AMQ 7 installer "amq-broker-7.1.0-bin.zip"
 - SHARED_FILESYSTEM = location of the shared file system used for master and slave.
+The characters must be escaped.

 ### Master/Slave on different machines
 The following scripts must be adjusted: